swsouth/trading-cockpit/AUTH_DEPLOYMENT.md

 - [ ] Site URL is set to production domain
 - [ ] Redirect URLs are configured
 - [ ] All environment variables are set in deployment platform
-- [ ] API rate limits are configured (Alpha Vantage: 25 requests/day free tier)
+- [ ] API rate limits are configured (FMP: 250 requests/day free tier)

 ---